chitown2016/cdt-1d-cnn-financial-prediction/README.md

 The 1-D kernels (the red and blue one) scan along the x-axis while each one of them goes to every position of feature matrix by a stride of one.
 The C' and C" represents the output channels of the red and blue kernel, respectively.
 Because of padding, the convolutional output channels have the same dimension as the input matrix.
 A max-pooling layer follows a convolutional layer, and max-pooling layers condense the dimensions of the x-axis.
 The M<sup>*</sup> and M<sup>**</sup> represent the output channels of the max-pooling operations (the orange and green one) by a stride of three.

+The desired effect of kernels sliding along x-axis can be achieved using Conv2D in combination with kernels with height 1.
 The tensorflow code for the full model is below:

 ```
 conv2d_strides = 1